gillgurvijay01/gillgurvijay01/README.md

 ## 🚀 About Me
-I'm a full stack developer, residing in Punjab, India.
-Graduating in 2022 in Bachelors of Technology Computer Science from Chandigarh, India.
-Targeting to specialalize MERN stack developement.
+I'm a full-stack developer currently based in Milwaukee, Wisconsin.
+I'm pursuing a Master of Science in Computer Science and am expected to graduate in 2025.
+My goal is to specialize in MERN stack development.

-My passion lies in designing web pages and communicating complex ideas to technical and non-technical stakeholders.
+I'm passionate about designing web pages and effectively communicating complex ideas to both technical and non-technical stakeholders.

 ![](https://komarev.com/ghpvc/?username=gillgurvijay01&label=Profile%20views&color=0e75b6&style=flat)
 ## 🛠 Skills